wattsyart/cryptoadz-chained/README.md

 Each toad feature is represented in an intermediate format that is compressed with INFLATE and stored via SSTORE2.

-The intermediate format for draw instructions is:
+The uncompressed intermediate format for draw instructions is:

 `DrawFill`: Fills the canvas with a given color
 | Field       | Date Type   | Description                      |